-India Blue Peachicks for sale
+India Blue Peachicks for Sale

-Habitat: Peafowl can live in a variety of habitats, including deciduous forests and cultivated lands.
+Peafowl Habitat: Peafowl can live in a variety of habitats, including deciduous forests and cultivated lands.

-Status in the wild: Peafowl face no danger in their native range.
+Status in the Wild: Peafowl face no danger in their native range.

-Status in aviculture: Peafowl have been raised in captivity for centuries.
+Status in Aviculture: Peafowl have been raised in captivity for centuries.
 Historical documents mention them in Egypt, Greece, and Rome during ancient times.
 They are kept in zoos, aviaries, and by individuals all over the world today.

 Breeding Season: The breeding season varies depending on several factors, but should fall somewhere between March and July in the United States.

 Clutch Size: 6-8 eggs, with about 3 clutches per season